About Challenger Sports

 2020

-Challenger Sports & Teamwear are significantly affected by the Coronavirus, resulting in a substantial decrease in company revenues and the number of employees.
-Various divisions and partnerships sadly come to an end; like the rest of the world it's time to get back to basics.
+Various divisions and partnerships sadly come to an end; like the rest of the world, it's time to get back to basics.
 Time to regrow the game.

 2021

-Challenger begins to rebound from COVID-19 as sports programs begin to open up.
+Both companies begin to rebound from COVID-19 as sports programs begin to open up.

 Some within the company believe that the fact that we managed to cater for 35,000 kids so soon after a global pandemic could in fact be our greatest achievement.